gobbyo/kinetic-display/docs/assembly/powermanagementpcb.md

    ![powermanagement-1](../img/powermanagement/powermanagement-1.webp)
 1. Following the picture below on the TOP side of the PCB, solder the `s8050` through-hole transistor into `Q1`.
 Be sure to align the pins according to the silk screen outline.
    ![powermanagement-2](../img/powermanagement/powermanagement-2.webp)
 1. Following the picture below on the TOP side of the PCB, solder the `1N4001` diode into `D1`.
-Be sure to align the anode band with the silk screen outline.
+Be sure to align the cathode band with the silk screen outline.
    ![powermanagement-3](../img/powermanagement/powermanagement-3.webp)
 1. Following the picture below on the TOP side of the PCB, solder the 6 pins of the Songle relay into `RLY1`.
    ![powermanagement-4](../img/powermanagement/powermanagement-4.webp)